 Introduction

-A flat resale in Kolkata is rarely difficult because buyers and sellers cannot agree on the price.
-It becomes difficult when timelines and paperwork don’t match: one co-owner is out of town, a bank NOC is still pending, or the society asks for a form you didn’t even know existed.
+A flat resale in Kolkata usually doesn’t fail because the buyer and seller can’t agree on the price.
+It fails when the paperwork and timing don’t line up: one co-owner can’t sign on time, the bank NOC is still pending, or the society asks for a transfer form at the last minute.

-This guide breaks down the flat resale process in Kolkata (2026) the way it actually plays out.
-You’ll see what to check before token money, which documents matter most, what happens on registration day, and what to do after registration so your ownership is clean in daily records.
+This guide walks you through the flat resale process in Kolkata (2026) in the same order real deals move: what to verify before token money, which documents matter most, what registration day looks like, and what you should update after registration so your ownership is clean in day-to-day records.

 Quick note